clara-j/telegraf-btrfs-exec/README.md

 # Usage
 1. Install and place btrfs.read.py in location accessible by telgraf.
 For example /etc/telegraf/btrfs.read.py
-2. Grant telegraf permission to sudo btrfs command without password by adding the following to /etc/sudoers
+2. Grant telegraf permission to sudo btrfs command without password by adding a line similar to the following to /etc/sudoers
 ```
 telegraf ALL=(root) NOPASSWD: /usr/local/bin/btrfs
 ```
+You can discover the proper btrfs location by issuing `command -v btrfs` on your system.

 3. Update /etc/telegraf/telegraf.conf to call the script
 ```
  [[inputs.exec]]